johnkahn/regex-password-generator/README.md

 ## Why?

-I made this because I didn't like the flexibility of LastPass's password generation
+I made this because I didn't like LastPass's password generation

 ## Cool, where do I get it?